esha/vista/README.md

 ### Defining Your Views

-"Views" with Vista are just an association between a name, a "URL test" for the current `location.href`, and optionally, a display style to be used.
+"Views" with Vista are simply an association between a name, a "URL test" for the current `location.href`, and optionally, a display style to be used.
 In many cases, the logical name and the test can be the same value, as in the quick example above.
 In other cases, you'll want a simpler name or a more complex URL test.

 #### Declarative Definition (best way):